MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-teams-overview.md

-ms.search.keywords: Teams, MS Teams, Microsoft Teams, Skype, Link, Microsoft 365, collaborate, collaboration, teamwork ms.date: 04/12/2021 ms.author: jswymer ms.openlocfilehash: bc4e39727abcb0bfabb9580ad79e47e9c0b4495b
+ms.search.keywords: Teams, MS Teams, Microsoft Teams, Skype, Link, Microsoft 365, collaborate, collaboration, teamwork ms.date: 04/12/2021 ms.author: jswymer ms.openlocfilehash: 15a6f009095c2e20cf65d38503a7c737e64e7bb8
-ms.sourcegitcommit: e13b80d4e5141f414109e660e0918eae561acb36
+ms.sourcegitcommit: 5a916b0aa0a2eef0c22b5722a0af041757e6d7c2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/13/2021
+ms.lasthandoff: 05/19/2021
-ms.locfileid: "5882185"
+ms.locfileid: "6074703"
 ---
 # <a name="business-central-and-microsoft-teams-integration"></a>Business Central and Microsoft Teams Integration

 [!INCLUDE [online_only](includes/online_only.md)]

-[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you connect with others, collaborate seamlessly, and simplify work. [!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)] so you can quickly share details across team members, look up contacts, and respond faster to inquiries.
+[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you connect with others, collaborate seamlessly, and simplify work. [!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)] so you can quickly share details across team members, look up contacts, and respond faster to enquiries.

 The app is available on the Teams marketplace, and you can use it with the Teams desktop, mobile app, or web.